 Human skin contact has been shown to be beneficial for many biological processes, such as when a baby is born.
 Skin-to-skin care with the mother is very important in helping the mom-baby pair to transition to the next stage of their lives.
 Touch, hugs, and cuddles can also be useful in a variety of other situations.
 For example, in premature babies, a mother’s touch can help them weight gain and grow.
 This in turn related to the development of motor and cognitive skills.

 Another important issue that can be managed with the help of touch and cuddles in neonatal abstinence syndrome.
-This is a diagnosis given to babies who were exposed in the womb to drugs that the mother used or abused during he pregnancy, and then suffer symptoms as a consequence of suddenly being remove from the drug environment (when they are born).
+This is a diagnosis given to babies who were exposed in the womb to drugs that the mother used or abused during he pregnancy, and then suffer symptoms as a consequence of suddenly being removed from the drug environment (when they are born).

 Neonatal abstinence syndrome